cpp-parametros-funciones

 }

-C++ supports variadic parameters through the use of templates and the <cstdarg> library.
+C++ supports variadic parameters using templates and the <cstdarg> library.
 Variadic parameters allow a function to accept a variable number of arguments.

 #include <iostream>